Theodore McKeldin

 Theodore Roosevelt McKeldin (November 20, 1900 – August 10, 1974) was an American politician.
-A member of the Republican Party, McKeldin served as mayor of Baltimore twice, from 1943 to 1947 and again from 1963 to 1967, and as Governor of Maryland from 1951 to 1959.
+A member of the Republican Party, McKeldin served as mayor of Baltimore twice, from 1943 to 1947 and again from 1963 to 1967, and as governor of Maryland from 1951 to 1959.

 Early life

-McKeldin was born in Baltimore as one of eleven children.
+McKeldin was born in Baltimore as one of 11 children.
 His father had worked as a stonecutter and later was a Baltimore City police officer.
 McKeldin attended high school at Baltimore City College in the evenings while working as a bank clerk during the day.
-He later graduated from the University of Maryland Law School at the University of Maryland, Baltimore, and was admitted to the Maryland bar.
+He later graduated from the University of Maryland Francis King Carey School of Law at the University of Maryland, Baltimore, and was admitted to the Maryland bar.

-Two years later, he began his political ascent as a secretary to Mayor William F. Broening, one of the few Republican mayors of the predominantly Democratic city.
-McKeldin also served as vice president of the local chapter of the U.S. Junior Chamber of Commerce.
+Two years later, he began his political ascent as a secretary to Mayor William Frederick Broening, one of the few Republican mayors of the predominantly Democratic city.
+McKeldin also served as vice president of the local chapter of the United States Junior Chamber.
 In 1934, he co-founded the charity Santa Claus Anonymous.